Zertz/nginx-redis-ssl/README.md

 ## Disclaimer #2

-> It has not been audited, battle-tested and does not provide high-availability and durability.
+> It has not been audited nor battle-tested and does not provide high-availability nor durability.

 That said, this is a cloud-config script designed to use nginx as an SSL proxy in front of Redis.